ionic-team/ionic-site/docs/v2/getting-started/tutorial/project-structure/index.md

 Every app has a *root component* that essentially controls the rest of the application.
 This is very similar to `ng-app` from Ionic and Angular 1.
 To specify a root component with Ionic, we use the `@App` decorator.

-In this component, we set the template to be the file at `app/app.html`, let's take a look!
+In this component, we set the template to be the file at `build/app.html`.
+This URL is relative to the `www/` directory.
+On compilation, `app/app.html` will be placed in `www/build/`, so let's take a look at `app/app.html`!

-<h3 class="file-title">www/app/app.html</h3>
+<h3 class="file-title">app/app.html</h3>

-Here's the main template for the app in `www/app/app.html`:
+Here's the main template for the app in `app/app.html`:

 ```html
 <ion-menu [content]="content">